-StartArticlesBetting sites can be held responsible for the participation of minors on the platforms
+StartArticlesCan betting sites be held liable for the participation of minors on their platforms?

-Betting sites can be held responsible for the participation of minors on the platforms
+Can betting sites be held liable for the participation of minors on their platforms?

-In response to this reality, theSupreme Federal Court (STF)determined, throughdecisão liminar do ministro Luiz Fux (ADI 7721 MC/DF), in November 2024, the suspension of anyadvertising of fixed-odds online gambling (betting) aimed at minorsthroughout the national territory
+In response to this reality, theSupreme Federal Court (STF)determined, by means ofpreliminary decision by Minister Luiz Fux (ADI 7721 MC/DF), in November 2024, the suspension of anyadvertising of fixed-odds online gambling (betting) aimed at minorsthroughout the national territory.

 Responsibility for the Participation of Minors in Games

 The platforms ofonline gamblinghave a legal obligation to adopt effective measures toavoid exposing children and adolescentsto your activities.
-This responsibility is based on various norms for the protection of childhood and adolescence provided for in the Brazilian legal system
+This responsibility is based on several laws protecting children and adolescents established in the Brazilian legal system.

-Law No. 14.790/2023 (Lei das Bets), in yourarticle 16, item IIIexpressly prohibits advertising aimed at children and young people.
-Furthermore, theConsumer Protection Code (article 39)classify asabusive practiceany advertising aimed at children, regardless of the nature of the product or service advertised.
+Law No. 14,790/2023 (Bets Law), in hisArticle 16, paragraph IIIexpressly prohibits advertising aimed at children and young people.
+Furthermore, theConsumer Protection Code (article 39)classify asabusive practiceany advertising aimed at children,regardless of the nature of the product or service advertised.

-In the criminal context, theStatute of the Child and Adolescent (Law No. 8.069/90)establishes a penalty ofimprisonment from 1 to 4 yearsfor the crime ofcorruption of minors.
-This infraction includesencourage children and teenagers to participate in online betting, be it through thedirect involvement in the gamesor thedisclosure made by underage digital influencers.
+In the criminal sphere, theStatute of Children and Adolescents (Law No. 8,069/90)establishes a penalty ofimprisonment from 1 to 4 yearsfor the crime ofcorruption of minors.
+This violation includesencourage children and teenagers to participate in online betting, either through thedirect involvement in the gamesor thedisclosure made by underage digital influencers.

-Me andGeneral Data Protection Law (GDPL – Law No. 13.709/2018)imposesstrict restrictionsto the processing of personal data of minors.
+Me andGeneral Data Protection Law (LGPD – Law No. 13,709/2018)imposesstrict restrictionsto the processing of personal data of minors.
 Any collection or use of sensitive information requiresexpress consent of parents or guardians.
-The non-compliance with this rule may result inadministrative sanctions and severe penaltiesfor the betting houses
+Failure to comply with this rule may result inadministrative sanctions and severe penaltiesfor bookmakers.

 Maria Eduarda Calcagnotto Michelon of Light